Asian Americans are a growing force in Nevada and 'they want to be courted'

 He’s not sure whether he will settle in Las Vegas for the long haul; his girlfriend lives in Seattle, and his family is far flung.
 But right now, he focused on trying to have an impact on what he calls “the most consequential election of our lifetime” in a state where his vote counts.

-Earlier this month, less than a year after moving to Las Vegas, he won a perch as chairman of the Asian American and Pacific Islander Democratic caucus, which represents the community in the state Democratic Party.
+Earlier this month, less than a year after moving to Las Vegas, he won a perch as chairman of the Asian American and Pacific Islander Democratic caucus, which represents the community in the county Democratic Party.

 Second-generation immigrant